Metehan120/Oxidalloc/README.md

 ## Incompatibilities
 * WARNING: Design only working on 64-BIT systems, incompatible with 32-BIT.
 * Due to kernel issues incompatible with some parts of CachyOS
-* Under some certain conditions, it may cause fragmentation \ No real trim yet.
+* Under some certain conditions, it may cause fragmentation especially on small allocation storm Apps.

 ## Benchmarks: